zacforsman/zacforsman.github.io/himb-coral-nursery.md

 permalink: /himb-coral-nursery/
 ---

-The HIMB Coral Nursery is currently a pilot project to determine if it is possible to effectively farm coral and improve reef restoration in a floating midwater coral nursery.
+The HIMB Coral Nursery is currently a pilot project to determine if it is possible to effectively farm coral and improve reef restoration using a floating midwater coral nursery.

 The nursery was constructed in 2017 from recycled dolphin and fish pens that were decommissioned.
 Corals had naturally settled on the nets of these pens over the course of approximately 10 years, these corals were rescued with the assistance and guidance of the State of Hawaiʻi Division of Aquatic Resources (DAR).